Queue for the Queen stretches 24 hours as Beckham joins mourners

 “I think that's the one thing that we all felt safe and we will continue that with the royal family.
 But I think her majesty was someone special and will be missed, not just by everyone in our country but everyone around the world.”

-New Zealand Prime Minister Jacinda Ardern, in London for the funeral, was also among those who visited Westminster Hall on Friday, stopping to curtsey as she filed past the coffin.
+New Zealand prime minister Jacinda Ardern, in London for the funeral, was also among those who visited Westminster Hall on Friday, stopping to curtsey as she filed past the coffin.

-Tatie Kirst, 38, of Canada Water in south-east London, a project manager who had just joined the queue in Southwark Park, said: "Well, it's a journey right?

 "I think there is always a question, Is it worth it?
 Can I make it?
 And hopefully, yes.

-"I wanted to be part of this, pay my respect to the Queen."
+I wanted to be part of this, pay my respect to the Queen."

 Downing Street said the queue system was going to plan.